 The combination of the strong easterly trade winds, strong undercurrent and small beach for launching and landing really make this beach seem like a “kite-mare” waiting to happen.
 But trust me it will pay off.
 If you are a seasoned kiteboarder this is the place you want to go.
 Whether you ride a twin tip, directional/surfboard, or a foil, this place is a playground for all three.
 But yes, you can still learn this beach.

-Silver Sands beach is situated on the south east corner of the island in the parish of Christ Church.
-Getting to silver sands beach is also very easy.
+Silver Rock beach is situated on the south east corner of the island in the parish of Christ Church.
+Getting to Silver Rock beach is also very easy.
 Local transport buses can bring you within a 5 minute walk to this beach.
 Alternatively if you have a car its pretty easy to find (you know, with google maps).

 Since we have a broad range of wind speed its probably best to have at least 2 different size kites.